1. Output information

-Data for the excluded industries are obtained from other sources and are not included in this bulletin.
+Data for the excluded industries are obtained from other sources and are not included in this dataset.
 Statistics presented are not seasonally adjusted.

-ITIS data are collected by both industry and product on a geographical basis, by collecting data for the countries which services are exported to, and those they are imported from.
-These data are primarily used in the compilation of the services account for the UK’s Balance of Payments (BoP), which in turn contributes towards the measure of UK gross domestic product (GDP).
+ITIS data are collected by both industry and product on a geographical basis, by collecting data for the countries to which services are exported, and from where they are imported.
+These data are primarily used in the compilation of the services account for the UK's balance of payments (BoP), which in turn contributes towards the measure of UK gross domestic product (GDP).
 The ITIS estimates are published annually.

 Uses and users

-The results of the annual and quarterly ITIS Survey, represent a main element of the balance of payments account and of GDP.
-The results are published in detail in the ITIS statistical bulletin.
-The results from the ITIS Survey make up approximately 59% of total exports, and 48% of total imports of the trade in services account for 2017.
+The results of the annual and quarterly ITIS survey represent a main element of the BoP account and of GDP.
+The results are published in detail in the ITIS annual publication.
+The results from the ITIS survey make up approximately 66% of total exports and 60% of total imports of the trade in services account for 2021.

 As a condition of membership to the International Monetary Fund (IMF), the UK is obliged to provide detailed trade in services information.
-The Statistical Office of the European Communities (Eurostat) also requires a detailed geographical breakdown of trade in services products to allow construction of European Union (EU) aggregates.
+The Organisation for Economic Cooperation and Development (OECD) also requires a detailed geographical breakdown of trade in services products to allow for international analysis and comparison.
 The geographical data also allow the analysis of bilateral asymmetries between member states to take place.
-As such, businesses taking part in the ITIS Survey are required to respond under the Statistics of Trade Act 1947.
+As such, businesses taking part in the ITIS survey are required to respond under the Statistics of Trade Act 1947.

-The data are also used by the Office for National Statistics’ (ONS) Supply and Use Production Branch within national accounts.
-Tables are provided containing industrial and non-industrial service breakdown.
-They use the weighted flows of the industry and product matrix data from ITIS for the analyses of industrial and non-industrial services supplied by the Annual Business Survey (ABS).
+The data are also used by the ONS Supply and Use Production Branch within national accounts.
+Tables are provided containing industrial and non-industrial service breakdowns.
+They use the weighted flows of the industry and product matrix data from ITIS for the analyses of industrial and non-industrial services supplied by the ABS.

 Government and business users also use the data for economic assessment.
-The Department for International Trade (DIT) states that the ITIS Survey is the only source of product detail for UK services and is essential for UK regional exports analyses.
-DIT also uses the ITIS Survey data to monitor the competitiveness of UK businesses and to gain a better understanding of the level of service exports.
+Department for International Trade (DIT) (now the Department for Business and Trade) states that the ITIS survey is the only source of product detail for UK services and is essential for UK regional exports analyses.
+DIT also use the ITIS survey data to monitor the competitiveness of UK businesses and to gain a better understanding of the level of service exports.

-In addition, the Scottish Government also shows significant interest in the survey results to supplement Scotland’s Global Connections Survey (GCS), and the Department for Digital, Culture, Media and Sport (DCMS) use the ITIS data in one of their main outputs, the Creative Industries statistical bulletin.
+In addition, the Scottish Government (SG) also show significant interest in the survey results to supplement Scotland's Global Connections Survey (GCS).
+The Department for Culture, Media and Sport (DCMS) use the ITIS data in one of their main outputs, the Creative Industries statistical bulletin.

 Strengths and limitations

-ITIS data are not representative of the whole economy, as travel, transport and banking sectors are excluded.
+ITIS data are not representative of the whole economy; travel, transport and banking sectors are excluded.